novasearch/wiki.novasearch.org/wiki/Installing_Software.md

 From now on, let <opencv_contrib_dir> be the the downloaded opencv\_contrib folder.

-Load necessary modules:
+Unload EVERYTHING and load ONLY the necessary modules:

+`$ module purge`
-`$ module load cmake gnutools eigen hdf5 mvapich2_eth`
+`$ module load cmake gnu gnutools eigen mvapich2_eth hdf5`

-Unload EVERYTHING and load only the aforementioned modules.
 Make sure module cuda and mkl are not loaded.

 GCC must know where the file mpi.h is.
 When the mvapich2\_eth module is loaded the environment variable CPATH is not updated.
 Update the CPATH